ctb/titus-blog/src/2015-3hr-remote-workshops.rst

 help with this - especially if prospective employers can see evidence of the teaching skills on a public YouTube video.

+These workshops can also be a path for instructors who want to practice their teaching and material development but don't necessarily have a strong local audience.
+There I'd be a bit more careful because the local feedback is really important, but we could certainly provide a larger remote audience as needed.

 Jessica and I are already talking about how to set up a bunch of these for Q1 and Q2 of 2016.
 We haven't settled many details, but we'll be recruiting instructors, bouncing around topics, and otherwise thinking